The Healing Obituary, a Writing Seminar

 Using dialogue to move your story forward

-Moving your content around to tell a better story
+Moving content around to tell a better story

-When you cut out the noise, what will you find?
+When you trim the excess, what will you find?
+Your voice.